venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 ##### pipewire running without graphical session

-This means **no dbus** and no `XDG_RUNTIME_DIR` setup, the pipewrite can be configured to assumed never will exits a graphical session running:
+This means **no dbus** and no `XDG_RUNTIME_DIR` setup, the pipewrite can be configured to assumed never will exits a graphical session running, also the package `eudev` must be installed for alsa cards:

 ```
 cp -a /usr/share/pipewire /etc